Field Studies in the Evolution of Animal Behavior

 The deadline for scholarship applications is early March.

 Please do not sign up and hold a spot for yourself in this course if you are not committed or financially prepared.
 Slots are limited, and holding one may prevent others from signing up.
-Late withdrawals can even cause the course to be canceled at the last minute; this has happened and it's a real bummer.
+Late withdrawals can cause the course to be canceled; this has happened and it's a bummer.

 Transferable undergraduate or graduate credits are awarded by the University of Montana (UM), Missoula, MT, USA.

-Students of evolution and behavior from across disciplines and around the world are invited to participate; maximum enrollment will be about 12 students.
-Most of my students are biology majors, but as in years past I gladly consider applications from upper division and graduate students in the humanities who have a deep desire to understand the evolution of behavior.
-For example, I once had a philosophy Master's student from American University, Beruit, Lebanon, who with the help of my FLBS behavior course went on to do her doctoral work in evolutionary anthropology at Rutgers.
+Students of evolution and behavior from across disciplines and around the world are invited to participate; maximum enrollment will be 6-12 students.
+Most of my students are biology majors, but as in years past I enthusiastically consider applications from upper division and graduate students in the humanities who have a deep desire to understand the evolution of behavior.
+I once had a philosophy Master's student from American University, Beruit, Lebanon, who with the help of my FLBS behavior course went on to do her doctoral work in Evolutionary Anthropology at Rutgers.

 Aims of the Course

-Our big question in this course is always: how are animal minds designed to solve niche-specific ecological and, ultimately, reproductive problems?
-That is, problems that interfere with each individual's unconscious project of maximizing lifetime inclusive fitness.
+Our big question in this course is always how are animal minds designed to solve niche-specific ecological and, ultimately, reproductive problems?
+That is, problems that affect each individual's nonconscious prime mandate of maximizing lifetime inclusive fitness.

-Behavioral ecology really is the study of animal minds, their functionally related morphological and physiological traits, and the relation of their embodied mind's design features to historical, recent and currently observable forces of natural selection.
+Behavioral ecology is the study of animal minds, their functionally related morphological and physiological traits, and the relation of their embodied mind's design features to historical, recent and currently observable forces of natural selection.
 Evolutionary behavioral ecologists study how natural selection in all its forms has fashioned wild minds to gather, process, transmit, and respond to streams of information coming from within the body, via self-assessment, as well as from the environment.
 In this class we practice and discuss how to make evolutionary sense of the spectacular and often puzzling design features of animal behavior, and their awesome responsiveness to complex variation in their natural environments.
+Moreover, I emphasize going for deep connection, real contact, with the animals you observe, and with yourself as you observe them.
+I live at the station and am available to all my students 24/7 during the summer session!

-Flathead Lake Biological Station has been the main site for my research on the sierra dome spider since 1980, the year I first took this very class myself, and which I now teach in an updated form that still honors the approach of my wonderful professor from 1980, the late Dr. Allen Stokes, along with the approach to field work of my superb later mentors (see my main web page).
+Flathead Lake Biological Station has been the main site for my research on the sierra dome spider since 1980, the year I first took this very class myself.
+I now teach this course in an updated form that still honors the approach of my wonderful professor from that auspicious year, the late Dr. Allen Stokes, along with the cutting edge approach to field work of my superb doctoral and postdoctoral mentors Stephen Emlen, Paul W. Sherman, William D. Hamilton, and Randy Thornhill at Cornell, Oxford, and the University of New Mexico, respectively.
 I assisted in teaching rigorous field courses in animal behavior at Cornell University for two terms under Dr. Paul W. Sherman.
+I have formally and informally mentored many undergradute and graduate students.
 I have taught Field Studies in the Evolution of Animal Behavior at Flathead Lake, in both 4-week and primarily 8-week formats, since 1994.
-Thanks to the glorious revivification of the FLBS summer teaching program, after a hiatus and Covid-19 delays, we are reinstituting the class in a new 4 to 8 week format in 2023.
+Thanks to the revivification of the FLBS summer teaching program after a hiatus and Covid-19 delays, we successfully reinstituted the class in a new 4 to 8 week format in 2023.

 The course is designed to provide mature, persevering organismal biology undergraduates and graduates, teachers, and select students from other fields of behavior (e.g., psychology, anthropology, philosophy and the humanities) with substantive experience in performing professional quality research in evolutionary behavioral ecology.
 Necessarily then, the course also is intended to hone one's ability to think creatively and productively from an evolutionary "adaptationist" perspective.
 In my experience, it is only through concentrated contact with diverse animals operating in nature, combined with on-the-spot discussions of the often profound evolutionary principles germane to understanding their behavior and related morphological and physiological design, that most people really begin to appreciate the grandeur of natural selection and the staggeringly beautiful creatures it has produced.
 Likewise, it is only via thorough, determined digestion of evolutionary concepts and direct involvement in designing and implementing rigorous research methodologies, that one develops and understanding of the power of evolutionary biological thinking for elucidating the structure and functional significance of animals' bodies and minds.